ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 In this example, we show a nework incident that are associated with the service-instance "optical-svc-A", the node ‘D1’, the network topology ‘L2-Topo’ and the domain ‘FAN’.
-The probable root cause is also analysed.
+The Probable Root Cause is also analysed.

 ~~~~
 {